-If you have more questions or concerns about uterine fibroids, you should start with finding a physician who is trained in the diagnosis and treatment of uterine fibroids.
+If you have more questions or concerns, you should start with finding a physician who is trained in the diagnosis and treatment of fibroids.
 Most women should start with a gynecologist.
 If you are interested in pursuing minimally invasive options, you should consider seeking out an interventional radiologist specializing in the treatment of uterine fibroids.

 [iii] Baird, D.D., et al., High cumulative incidence of uterine leiomyoma in black and white women: ultrasound evidence.
 Am J Obstet Gynecol, 2003.
 188(1): p.
 100-7.

 [iv] Velez Edwards, D.R., Baird, D.D., and Hartmann, K.E., Association of age at menarche with increasing number of fibroids in a cohort of women who underwent standardized ultrasound assessment.
 Am J Epidemiol, 2013.
 178(3): p.
 426-433.